Haystack Tutorial: Basic QA Pipeline with RAG

 print(response["llm"]["replies"][0].text)

-The Colossus of Rhodes was a statue of the Greek sun-god Helios, standing approximately 70 cubits (about 32 meters or 105 feet) tall.
-It was constructed with iron tie bars and brass plates that formed its skin, while the interior was filled with stone blocks.
-The head of the statue was characterized by curly hair with evenly spaced spikes of bronze or silver flame radiating from it, reflecting a standard rendering of the time.
+The Colossus of Rhodes, which was a statue of the Greek sun-god Helios, stood approximately 70 cubits (about 33 meters or 108 feet) tall.
+While no definitive visual representations exist, descriptions suggest that the statue was constructed with a framework of iron tie bars covered with brass plates to form its skin.
+The head of the statue would have featured curly hair with evenly spaced spikes that may have resembled flames, drawn from contemporary depictions on Rhodian coins.

 Additional questions to ask